panurgy/noderadio/README.md

 Panurgy NodeRadio
 =========

-A mostly-useless demo app that collects the songs played byb various radio stations.
+A mostly-useless demo app that collects the songs played by various radio stations.

 Setup
 ----